-How to Cancel or Switch Your Internet Service
+How to Cancel Your Internet Service

 Whether it’s because you’re moving to a new place or looking for a better deal, sometimes you have to just cancel your internet.